Atmo26/crisisheroine/Traps.md

 # Traps

-This is a list of traps。
+This is a list of traps.
+\
 Even peaceful places such as academic parks, amusement parks, hospitals and natural parks will be turned into monsters and traps of dungeons waiting to assault the heroines if they are changed by the demons.
 By using traps in these situations, it may produce interesting events.

 \
 **Poisonous Needle: [In Heat/Big Boobs/Urge to Pee/Futanari]**